WillWeston94/BattleShip/README.md

 Written reflection:
 In your README reflect on the following:

 Iteration 3 did not provide an interaction pattern.
 How did you approach designing this iteration?
+** We approached Iteration 3 similar to an Interaction Pattern.
+We actually ended up breaking down the paragraphs into their own patterns.
+For instance when we needed to create the main menu method we knew we could create a test to show the String of Welcome to Battleship and then the next interaction pattern we could look at was the setup method.
+We followed the paragraphs closely and let them guide us into computer placement and then our placement all while creating tests and code. **

  If you did not get to Iteration 3, reflect on how you think you would’ve approached the design and problem solving process.
+ ** NA **

 If you had one more day to work on this project, what would you work on?
+** If we had one more day to work on the project we would have really liked to try creating the custom ship methods or maybe even a custom board.
+After trying either of those 2 method creations we definitely would like to clean up some of the code and try refactoring anything possible.**

 Describe the pairing techniques you used while working on this project.
+** We always worked together through zoom sessions.
+We would go back and forth to walk each other through what was going on.
+We felt the driving and navigating techniques really helped us grow as developers. **

 Describe how feedback was shared over the course of this project.

+** We would text each other or call one another after sessions to go over what we did well or what we could’ve saved time on.
+We also would talk about a small overview on what needed to be done the next day to stay on track with the due date.**

 Presentation points:
 [ ] Demonstration of functional completeness